 Parking Tag is Dublin City Council’s cash-free system for paying for on-street parking in Dublin City.
+From the 14th August 2013 the system has been expanded and motorists can also now use their Parking Tag to pay for parking in Dun-Laoghaire-Rathdown, South Dublin and Fingal County Council areas.
 There is no need to for users to interact with the parking ticket machines.
 No more fumbling for change, running to and from the meter in the rain or rushing back to get another ticket!

 The motorist simply parks in any paid parking space in the city and makes the transaction by a short phone call (local call) or by sending a text message.
 It’s that easy!